This journal is a semi-fictitious chronicle of a working chef with twenty years of experience in the restaurant industry. I am

 I also need a compound butter, and check the Jizes, The Chef Added

-I made the pesto-crusted grouper with roasted red pepper coulis and, a Mediterranean compound butter we served on grilled tuna over sautéed spinach.
+I made the pesto-crusted grouper with a roasted red pepper coulis and, a Mediterranean compound butter we served on grilled tuna over sautéed spinach.

 I arrive at work in my normal fashion and get dressed.
 I walk into the kitchen and to my surprise, It's Mike back from Mexico.
 A little older and heavier, but it's Mike.